umn-geocommons/tt_um_teenyspu/docs/info.md

 | `1110` | DoubleDist | 8-bit Double-Precision OUT Ops |
 | `1111` | DotProduct | 8-bit Double-Precision OUT Ops |

+To find more documentation and examples, look at the repository documentation: https://github.com/umn-geocommons.

 ## How to test

 The Verilog code can be run in the HDL software of your choice, with src/tt_um_teenyspu.v as the top-level module.